imnazake/gameplay-message-router/README.md

 ##### How To Use
 + Clone this repository to your project Plugins folder.
 (YourProject/Plugins/GameplayMessages)
-+ Add 'GameplayMessageRuntime' to your PrivateDependencyModuleNames in Project.Build.cs file.
++ Add 'GameplayMessageRuntime' to your PrivateDependencyModuleNames in YourProject.Build.cs file.
 + Regenerate project solution files.

 + Create your message structure which contains all the data that you want to send.